 Using Video Interview tools to allow the candidate to appear for the interview remotely and ensure that the interviewer has access to the interview recording for making decisions later.

-b)Define grading framework: to make the interview results more objective for decision making, its recommended to grade it immediately after the interview is over.
+To make the interview results more objective for decision making, its recommended to grade it immediately after the interview is over.
 The candidate should be graded on each competency based on their interview responses and task performance.

 Best practice: assign benchmark scores and weightages for each competency.
 For example if you have selected three competencies: technical skills, cognitive ability and behavioral skills.
 Decide which of these are the most important for the candidate to excel in the job role.
 Lets say , its technical skills; assign it a higher weightage (say 50% ), followed by the others in order of preference.